-Councilor Albert commented \$227,000 is budgeted for this fiscal year for overtime, and questioned how much of that has already been expended expressing concern with how the proposed overtime will

-42 be covered.
-Chief Roy stated the budgeted overtime is intended to fill positions during times of

-43 vacations, trainings, and holiday pay.
-In terms of where the budget is now, it is being depleted quickly

-44 to try to maintain some control.
+Councilor Albert commented \$227,000 is budgeted for this fiscal year for overtime, and questioned how much of that has already been expended expressing concern with how the proposed overtime will be covered.
+Chief Roy stated the budgeted overtime is intended to fill positions during times of vacations, trainings, and holiday pay.
+In terms of where the budget is now, it is being depleted quickly to try to maintain some control.

-46 Assistant Town Manager/Finance Director Micali stated there to have been a number of vacancies in period resulted in savings in salaries.
+Assistant Town Manager/Finance Director Micali stated there to have been a number of vacancies in the Police Department in the patrol division.
+The last Patrolman was hired recently.
+There are two in the academy now that were hired the beginning of last month.
+The positions having gone unfilled for a period resulted in savings in salaries.
 With those savings and associated benefits, it is believed the \$85,000 cost will be covered.
 Councilor Albert questioned if the \$125,000 could be covered, and was informed it is believed the savings will be sufficient to cover that as well.
 Town Manager Cabanel stated if all of it is not available within the Police Department's budget, a request could be made of the Council to move it from another department's budget.